 - Is it clear and concise?

 Taking the time to build and follow an annual plan to exceed quota will do a lot more than help you land a better sales job.
-I’ll all but guarantee that it’ll help you do better with the sales job you already have.
+We guarantee it will increase the odds of you hitting or exceeding quota with the sales job you already have.